 Cybersecurity threats become more vicious

-Small data sprawl has stimulated cybercrime, and attacks are now launched every 11 seconds.
+Small data sprawl has stimulated cybercrime, and attacks are now launched every 11 seconds, according to research from Cybersecurity Ventures.
 The combination of “Ransomware as a Service,” an increased number of threat vectors, and the difficulty of securing data makes ransomware most organizations’ number one threat.
 Even worse, cyberattacks have become more vicious.
 In addition to deleting backups and encrypting data, they now extract a company’s most private information and threaten to post it on the Internet.
 Ransomware is no longer a threat, it is now the threat and risk to organizations’ data.

 Personal health and AI change the game